 Duplicate Samples means two samples taken at the same time and location, one to be used for quality assurance testing and the other for referee testing.

+Environmental Compliance Approval means as interpreted by Section 2.1 of the Ontario Environmental Protection Act.

 Equivalent Single Axle Load (ESAL) means equating the damage to the pavement structure caused by the passage of a non-standard load to a standard 80 kN axle load.

 Emergency Repair means severe to very severe surface polishing and blow up.